harvester/docs/versioned_docs/version-v1.1/troubleshooting/installation.md

 10.10.0.0/24 dev mgmt-br proto kernel scope link src 10.10.0.15
 ```

-- Check that your DHCP server offers a default route option.
+Check that your DHCP server offers a default route option.
 Attaching content from `/run/cos/target/rke2.log` is helpful too.

+For more information, see [DHCP Server Configuration](../install/pxe-boot-install.md#dhcp-server-configuration).

 ## Modifying cluster token on agent nodes